asendz/Portfolio/Security Reports/Code4rena/Ondo.md

 # What is Ondo Finance?
-The scope of this audit was `rUSDY` - nterest bearing stablecoin, and can be thought of as a rebasing variant of Ondo's USDY (Ondo U.S. Dollar Yield) token.
+The scope of this audit was `rUSDY` - interest bearing stablecoin, and can be thought of as a rebasing variant of Ondo's USDY (Ondo U.S. Dollar Yield) token.
 Individuals who hold USDY are able to wrap their USDY tokens and receive an amount of rUSDY tokens proportional to the USD value wrapped.
 Each rUSDY token is worth 1 dollar, as USDY accrues value (appreciates in price) rUSDY will rebase accordingly.

 Where USDY is a tokenized note secured by short-term US Treasuries and bank demand deposits